-The Fund invested less than 2% of assets in the "Other" category.
+The Fund invested 20 % of assets in the "Other" category.
 The investments included under "other" are cash, money market instruments, derivatives and may also include sovereign bonds.
 The purpose of these assets are to meet liquidity, target return or manage risk and may not contribute to the environmental or social aspects of the Fund.